rear/rear/doc/user-guide/04-scenarios.md

 #### Making the OBDR backup tape

-To create a bootable backup tape that can boot from OBDR, simply run `rear -v mkbackup` with a *REAR-000* -labeled tape inserted.
+To create a bootable backup tape that can boot from OBDR, run `rear -v mkbackup` with a *REAR-000* -labeled tape inserted.

     [root@system ~]# rear -v mkbackup